 At just 24 episodes long, Princess Tutu's story wraps up neatly.
 Unfortunately, there is no other material in this franchise, and interest in the show has died out enough that a sequel or spin-off is unlikely.
 However, this classic series is the perfect show to marathon over a long weekend.

 The original Sailor Moon anime was the product of an entirely different era of magical girl anime.
 In some ways, it was excellent, but it usually ended up being far too episodic.
 Sailor Moon Crystal uses the plot of the original manga to tell the story much more quickly and ends up struggling with pacing and character development at times.

 If you love how the Magia Record mobile game gives side characters a chance to shine, the classic Sailor Moon anime is definitely a better choice for you.
 Out of all of the classic Sailor Moon seasons, Stars is the most mature and gripping in terms of overall drama and high stakes.
 It's worth giving a try even if the other seasons of Sailor Moon didn't manage to hold your interest.

 Magical Girl Raising Project

-If you loved the grimdark atmosphere of the original PMMM, then Magical Girl Raising Project probably a better choice for you than Yuki Yuna.
+If you loved the grimdark atmosphere of the original PMMM, then Magical Girl Raising Project is probably a better choice for you than Yuki Yuna.
 It has the same large cast of characters as Magia Record, but with a more sinister edge to it.
 Though the characters aren't as rich and deep as those of Magia Record, some of the main cast is still memorable and likable.

 Magical Girl Raising Project only has 12 episodes, and it feels a little incomplete at the end.
-However, it's based off of a much longer light novel series that is being translated into English by Yen Press.
+However, it's based on a much longer light novel series that is being translated into English by Yen Press.
 The light novel series gives much more depth to the 16 magical girls featured in the TV series.